oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 ## Finishing the Tutorial

 All done.
 You created a Spring Cloud Streams application that publishes and subscribes to multiple channels.
 You used Docker to quickly and easily launch a RabbitMQ messaging service.
 You used reactive, functional programming and saw how to use Spring's new functional binding model.
-You used Spring WebFlux to publish the data to a web stream, and used HTTPie to stream the data from the command line.
+You used Spring WebFlux to publish the data to a web stream and used HTTPie to stream the data from the command line.
 Finally, you used Okta's Spring Boot Starter and to add OAuth 2.0 and OIDC authentication to the application.